stefanuebe/vaadin-fullcalendar/README.md

 * show of week numbers
 * limit max shown entries per day (except basic views)
 * showing now indicator
-* activating day / week numbers / names to be links, that forward to another, specific details view
+* activating day / week numbers / names to be links

 * Event handling for
     * clicking an empty time spot in the calendar,